 Increased discourse around the effects beauty standards have on mental health (read this Dazed Beauty piece) has forced brands to start taking mental health seriously.
 The prominence of Instagram has given rise to a new crop of influential people who do not necessarily fit in with ‘conventional’ beauty standards, on the other hand consumers are arguably bombarded with more unattainable images of ‘perfection’ than ever before.
 Brands are now increasingly marketing beauty and wellness in a way that’s sensitive to the concerns of consumers (especially Gen Z) have about mental health.
 For some brands this means directly engaging in the discourse with targeted campaigns, for others it means aligning with different types of brand ambassadors.

 As the consumer landscape shifts and splinters, brands need to work harder than ever to win over their audience.
-Beauty brands are raising the game of both in-store and with one-off experiences.
-Click here to read the beauty experiences we’re loving right now.
+Beauty brands have long understood the importance of experience and constantly raise their game online and in-store.
+Click here to read about why physical retail spaces still matter for beauty brands and some of the new experiences customers are enjoying.

 Minimalism, no makup makeup and Scandi simplicity have made way for expressive individual looks.
 Brands that champion diverse models with equally diverse styles will win over today’s consumers who really notice diversity.
 Expressive beauty is an antidote and reaction to the pared-back Glossier look and hero products like Boy Brow.
 Allow your customers to play – Glossier knows it and has recently launched a new ‘Play’ collection.